standard-things/esm/README.md

 Run `npm i --save esm` in your app or package directory.

-There are three ways to enable ESM with `esm`.
+There are three ways to enable `esm`.

-1. Enable ESM with a CJS bridge:
+1. Enable `esm` with a CJS bridge:

     **index.js**
     ```js